charlie4fun/gfk.github.io/documentation/releasing/lead-sign-off-guide.md

----
-title: Sign-off guide for leads
+# Sign-off guide for leads
-author: OST
-date: 2017-08-30
-index: 5
-banner:
-  image: coding.jpg
-category: Releasing
----

-#### As a lead inside of GfK tech, you will from time to time be asked by your directs if you can support open sourcing an internal codebase.
+#### As a lead inside of GfK, you will from time to time be asked by your directs if you can support open sourcing an internal codebase.
 This can be a difficult question to answer, so to guide your decision-making, this handy guide has been put together.

 ### Summary
 To determine if a project can be open sourced, you should be able to answer **“yes“** to the following 3 questions, background information on each are provided in sections below: